markCTX/AdminLTE/CONTRIBUTING.md

 ## Etiquette

-- Our goal for Pi-hole is **stability before features**.
+- Our goal for X-filter is **stability before features**.
 This means we focus on squashing critical bugs before adding new features.
 Often, we can do both in tandem, but bugs will take priority over a new feature.
-- Pi-hole is open source and [powered by donations](https://pi-hole.net/donate/), and as such, we give our **free time** to build, maintain, and **provide user support** for this project.
+- X-filter is open source and [powered by donations](https://x-filter.net/donate/), and as such, we give our **free time** to build, maintain, and **provide user support** for this project.
 It would be extremely unfair for us to suffer abuse or anger for our hard work, so please take a moment to consider that.
 - Please be considerate towards the developers and other users when raising issues or presenting pull requests.
 - Respect our decision(s), and do not be upset or abusive if your submission is not used.